Loxstomper/pi_timelapse/README.md

 created by Lochie Ashcroft.

-Place timelapse.py into a directory run it with python3 and follow the prompts.
+Place timelapse.py into a directory, run it with python3 and follow the prompts.

+MUST BE USING THE RASPBERRY PI CAMERA!